An easy 4-ingredient Vegan Chocolate Frosting recipe smooth, silky, creamy, and perfect to pipe on top of vegan cupcakes or frost a chocolate cake.

 You can also freeze your frosting.
 Thaw overnight in the fridge, then bring to room temperature for 1 hour before pipping.

 This vegan chocolate frosting recipe is easy to pipe on top of cupcakes or to decorate layer cakes.
-You can use this recipe to make my vegan chocolate cupcakes, vegan German chocolate cake, or crazy chocolate cake.

 Have you made this vegan dairy-free chocolate frosting recipe?
 Share a review or comment below, or join me on Instagram to share a picture of your creation in your story!